alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/types/userOperationFeeOptions.md

 Fee options object type used by the [`SmartAccountClient`](/packages/aa-core/smart-account-client/index.md) during the gas fee calculation middlewares when constructing the user operation to send.

-For example, if the below example `UserOperationFeeOptions` is set on the provider upon initialization, the `maxPriorityFeePerGas` field on the user operation will be set as the max value between the 50% buffered `maxPriorityFeePerGas` estimate and the the min `maxPriorityFeePerGas` value specified here, `100_000_000n`.
+For example, if the below example `UserOperationFeeOptions` is set on the client upon initialization, the `maxPriorityFeePerGas` field on the user operation will be set as the max value between the 50% buffered `maxPriorityFeePerGas` estimate and the the min `maxPriorityFeePerGas` value specified here, `100_000_000n`.

 ```ts
 type UserOperationFeeOptions {